MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent.md

 Agents can work autonomously, perform assigned tasks, respond to different events and inputs, reason over the state of data, and overcome errors based on user input and the context of the Business Central user experience.
-Agents require minimal to no intervention from users, while bringing them in if circumstances require their attention.
-Agents can act on behalf of a company, department, or team, not just a user.

 Learn more in [FAQ for sales order agent](faqs-sales-order-taker-agent.md).